marklogic/marklogic-docker/README.md

 ```
 $ docker swarm join --token xxxxxxxxxxxxx {VM1_IP}:2377
 ```
-This command adds the current node to the swarm intialized earlier.
+This command adds the current node to the swarm initialized earlier.

 Start the Docker container (ml2.marklogic.com) with MarkLogic Server initialized, and join to the same cluster as you started/initialized on VM#1.
 Be sure to add your username and password to the command.